marzukia/blog/content/post/frontend-resuable-api.md

 # Go Fetch!

-For my last few projects I made the switch from using [Axios](https://www.google.com/search?client=firefox-b-d&q=axios) to plain ol' [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
+For my last few projects I've made the switch from [Axios](https://www.google.com/search?client=firefox-b-d&q=axios) to plain ol' [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch).
 My rationale for making this switch was:

-1. Axios is a third party library, where possible I would like to reduce usage of third party libraries; and
+1. Axios is a third party library.
+Where possible I would like to reduce usage of third party libraries; and
 2. Fetch is a perfectly capable library for the purposes of building my resuable API class with.

 My approach in using Fetch or Axios is to create a class which contains all my API logic.
-I prefer to clearly define my `GET`, `POST`, `DELETE`, `PUT` methods and then build specific functions on top of those.
+The idea is to clearly define my `GET`, `POST`, `DELETE`, `PUT` methods and then build understandable and elegant functions on top of these.

 # The Code

 ## CRSF Considerations

-One little bug bear to tackle is the fact that Axios handles the CSRF for you.
-In fact, it's as simple as defining your header names as follows:
+One little issue you'll need to address is handling CSRF.
+In Axios, CSRF is handled for you, you would simply do something like:

 ```ts
 axiosDefaults.xsrfCookieName = "csrftoken"
 axiosDefaults.xsrfHeaderName = "X-CSRFToken"
 ```

-While using Fetch, we need to manually configure this ourselves.
-We'll need to manually set our `x-csrftoken` header in our Fetch parameters.
+In Fetch, we'll need to configure this ourselves.
+The simpest way I've achieved this is by manually setting the `x-csrftoken` header in our Fetch parameters.

-I accomplish this by defining parameters I want to pass through in every request as static properties of the class.
+To do this, I've used `js-cookie` to grab the token value and pass it through in the headers.
+The following snippet is my approach:

 ```ts
 import Cookies from 'js-cookie';